Understanding Series, Titles, and Issues on VerseDB

 - Includes multiple Series like the 1963 run, 2015 run, 2018 run, etc.

 A Series refers to a specific run (volume) under a Title.
-It's typically tied to a particular publication period and creative team.
+It's typically tied to a particular publication period, creative team, and numbering system.

 - Example: Amazing Spider-Man (2018)